sowmiyavetrivel28-git/-PMFBY-District-Crop-Insurance-Analysis-Using-Python_2018-2022-/README.md

 ## 🎯 Objectives

+## 1. Participation & Seasonal Analysis

-1. To analyse PMFBY farmer participation from 2018 to 2022.
+- Analyze PMFBY participation across states and districts from 2018–2022.
-2. To compare participation between Kharif and Rabi seasons.
+- Compare PMFBY participation between Kharif and Rabi seasons.

+## 2. Farmer Participation Analysis

-3. To analyse Loanee and Non-Loanee farmer participation.
+- Analyze the participation pattern of Loanee and Non-Loanee farmers.
-4. To examine gender-wise farmer participation.
-5. To analyse Small, Marginal and Other farmer participation.
-6. To analyse Insurance Unit coverage.
-7. To study the relationship between Area Insured and Sum Insured.
-8. To analyse state-wise participation across years.
-9. To identify top districts based on Insurance Value per Application.
-10. To analyse Total Premium Contribution and Government Share.
-11. To apply descriptive statistical techniques.
-12. To generate meaningful findings and recommendations from PMFBY data.
+- Examine gender and farmer-type participation patterns.

+## 3. Insurance & Financial Analysis

+- Evaluate crop insurance coverage across districts using insured area, insurance units, and sum insured.
+- Analyze gross premium and the financial contributions of farmers, State Governments, and the Government of India.

+## 4. District Performance Assessment

+- Identify high- and low-performing districts based on PMFBY participation, insurance coverage, and financial indicators.

 ---